Why Use Instagram for Business?

 Once you have your specific aesthetic in mind, make sure you’re following it during the editing process.
 You can choose the same filter or set of filters to keep things consistent in all of your posts.
 Also, you can download quite a few different photo editing tools to get an even more unique look.
 Lightroom is a great example — allowing you to alter the way your photos and videos appear dramatically.

 Make sure you have a balance throughout your feed, so it’s not too cluttered or confusing.
 You never want your audience to feel overwhelmed, looking at your profile.
 This goes back to your editorial calendar.
 Plan to make sure you’re posting a good mix of images — from product shots to quotes to lifestyle photos and everything in between.

 Your aesthetic doesn’t stop at your posts.
 You need to keep your aesthetic in mind throughout your stories too.
 Keep it consistent with the same font, colors, and other factors that follow your aesthetic.
-Some brands go as far as keeping the same style of their website in terms of color palette, logo, and font — making sure their stories match perfectly.
+Some brands keep the same style of their website in terms of color palette, logo, and font — making sure their stories match perfectly.

-We’ve mentioned the importance of having an editorial calendar, but it’s especially vital when it comes to maintaining aesthetics.
+We’ve mentioned the importance of having an editorial calendar, but it’s especially vital for maintaining aesthetics.
 You want to know what your posts will look like next to one another.
-Download one of many visual planners available online to help you with the planning of your feed.
+Download one of many visual planners available online to help you plan your feed.
 This will make sure everything flows together nicely and follows your aesthetic.

 How to Grow Your Audience on Instagram